Sponsorship: A Brand Courageous Association of a Global Resonance

-Raheem Akingbolu takes a look at how sponsorship is redefining marketing through provision of an enabling platform for brand visibility and leveraging opportunities, citing the example of the recent ‘Felabration,’ which was maximally explored by Fearless and other brands.
+Raheem Akingbolu takes a look at how sponsorship is redefining marketing through provision of an enable platform for brand visibility and leveraging opportunities, citing the example of the recent ‘Felabration’ which was maximally explored by Fearless and other brands.

 Businesses, the world over, adopt various strategies to achieve their marketing objectives, and sponsorship is one of them, as it often leads to the actualization of set goals.